Rituvík

 Rituvík (Ridevig) is a village on the southeast side of the Faroese island of Eysturoy located in the municipality of Runavíkar.

 History

 Founded in 1873, its current church was built in 1955.
 The name Rituvík means Kittiwake Cove.

+Its postal code is FO 640 and it had a Post Office for the three years 1964–1967.

 Population

-The 2015 population was 271.
-Its postal code is FO 640 and it had a Post Office for the three years 1964–1967.
+Up until 2023 the population is 323.